lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## "Okay, so what's your next event?"

-Generally speaking, from June-October we plan to be at 2-3 markets a month.
+Generally speaking, during the season (May-October) season we plan to be at 2-4 markets a month -- primarily the Leominster, Fitchburg, and Ashby, MA Farmers' Markets.
+Look for the bright red popup tent!

-We've been accepted to the Ashby Farmer's Market, so that will be our next *confirmed* market: **Sunday, July 14th from 9am to noon on the Ashby Town Common (1 South Rd, Ashby, MA).** It's held on the 2nd and 4th Sunday of each month through October, and we're hoping to be there for as many as possible!

-We have applied to both the Leominster and Fitchburg Farmer's Markets for the 2024 season (both organized by [Growing Places](https://growingplaces.org/)), but have not yet heard back.
-These are held on the first and second Saturday of each month respectively, from June-October.
-If we are accepted, July 6th at the Leominster market would be our first market with that organization.

-(Sadly it seems the Lunenburg Farmer's Market is probably not happening this year).
+Individual Market Details:

+- **[Leominster Farmers' Market](https://www.facebook.com/share/grDesndrVVMieN63/)**: 1st Saturday of the month through October, in Monument Square, Leominster, MA, from 11am to 2pm.
+We plan to be there 7/6, 8/3, 9/7, and 10/5 of 2024.
+- **[Fitchburg Farmers' Market](https://www.facebook.com/share/r7U6z7u5CSRHxWam/):** 2nd Saturday of the month through October, in the Upper Common, Fitchburg, MA, from 10am to 1pm.
+I plan to be there 7/13, 8/10, 9/14, and 10/12.
+- **[Ashby Farmers' Market](https://www.facebook.com/share/SnB5rWmko16gFejE/):** 2nd and 4th Sundays of the month through October, on the Ashby Town Common (1 South Rd), Ashby, MA, from 9am to noon.
+I plan to be there 7/14, 7/28 (tentative due to a possible family commitment), 8/11, 8/25, 9/8, 9/22, 10/13, and 10/27 of 2024.

+If you use Facebook, you can indicate your interest in the events using the links above.

 As we move into the fall months, we will probably do more markets with [Grow Native Massachusetts](https://grownativemass.org/), as well.